lucasrla/papicu/README.md

 ## Option 2: clone or fork this repository

-If you are starting from scratch and are reasonably well-versed in Jekyll, clone or fork this repository and have fun.
+If you are reasonably well-versed in Jekyll, clone or fork this repository and have fun.

-## ⚠️ GitHub Pages currently **not** supported
+## ⚠️ GitHub Pages **not** supported out-of-the-box

-Unfortunately, Papicu **does not run** on GitHub Pages.
+Unfortunately, Papicu **is not compatible** with GitHub Pages standard workflow.

 Why?
-Because, as of April 2021, GitHub Pages ([version 214](https://rubygems.org/gems/github-pages)) still uses Jekyll `=3.9`.
-Papicu needs Jekyll `>4.1` for `slugified_categories` (i.e., [well-formed permalinks](https://jekyllrb.com/docs/permalinks/#placeholders)).
+Because, as of April 2021, GitHub Pages ([gem version 214](https://rubygems.org/gems/github-pages)) still uses Jekyll `=3.9`.
+Papicu needs Jekyll `>=4.1` for `slugified_categories` (i.e., [well-formed permalinks](https://jekyllrb.com/docs/permalinks/#placeholders)).

+For those who are really interested, it is possible circumvent this limitation and run Papicu on GitHub Pages by using GitHub Actions.
+Read [Jekyll's official guide on GitHub Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) for the details.

-# Usage tips
+# Usage

+## Examples

+Each example post inside `_posts/` demonstrates a few of Papicu features.

-Check out the example post titled [A post with bells and whistles](https://papicu.netlify.app/post-with-bells-and-whistles/).
-Make sure to review its source code `_posts/2021-02-01-post-with-bells-and-whistles.md` as well.
+Have a look, for example, at the post titled [A post with bells and whistles](https://papicu.netlify.app/post-with-bells-and-whistles/), and make sure you review its source code `_posts/2021-02-01-post-with-bells-and-whistles.md` as well.

 ## Favicon generator